-Students will be able to: 1) Describe what can be detected with X-ray crystallography.
-2) explain the impact of temperature, atom size, and impurities on the tests.
+Students will be able to: i) Describe what can be detected with X-ray crystallography ii) explain the impact of temperature iii) atom size, and impurities on the tests.

-Learning Outcomes: Acquisition of the following skills: i) Ability to explain basic/fundamental crystallographic concepts ii) Ability to extort the relevant information from a crystallographic paper.iii) Ability to find specific tools for solution of a given crystallographic problem.
+Learning Outcomes: Acquisition of the following skills: i) Ability to explain basic/fundamental crystallographic concepts ii) Ability to extort the relevant information from a crystallographic paper.iii) Ability to find specific tools for solution of a given crystallographic problems.